mathgladiator/roslin/SPEC.md

 which indicates the card is cut by x=0, x=400 and y=0, y=300.
 These numbers are fixed within the design space.
 When a card is actually drawn, it may be drawn in a larger container (but never smaller).
 The design space allows items to be transformed into the larger container, and the tracking lines define a coordinate system for that transformation.

 For example, instead of thinking of (x, y) from the (left, top) corner of the card.
 We aim to think ([0, x], [0, y]) to track the offset (x, y) from the 0'th (i.e left) x-tracking line and 0'th (i.e. top) y-tracking line.
 For example, this allows us to track the right border of a card via ([1, -17], [0, 10]) represents the point from the right-top corner down.
-Should the right border move, this point will move with it.
+Should the right tracking line move, this point will move with it.

 Since the tracking lines are arrays, this implies that a card may have multiple tracking lines.
 A tracking line is either fixed-offset or relative-offset.
 By default, all values are relative-offset.
 We denote a fixed offset by changing the number into an object of the form